 Meet Hannah Banana

-Like many women, the sexual abuse she endured as a child forged a destructive template for adulthood.
+Like many survivors, the childhood sexual abuse Wendy endured forged a destructive template for adulthood.
 Homelessness, a teen pregnancy with a former high school teacher, infidelity, divorce, single motherhood, codependency, and post traumatic stress disorder were the rhythmic constraints in her life.
-There's not a lot she hasn't been through.
-Hurt in church (yes--that, too), at age fourteen she bid Christianity adieu, vowing never to speak the name Jesus again.
+Hurt in church at age fourteen she bid Christianity adieu and vowed never to speak the name Jesus again.

-Twenty one years later, Wendy was too weary to hate and too weak to point a finger when she broke her vow of silence and spoke the "J" word.
-Midway through a year-long commitment to group therapy for survivors of childhood sexual abuse, she purchased her first women's Bible study and completed it in the privacy of her own home.
+Twenty three years later, she broke her vow of silence.
+Midway through a year-long commitment to group therapy, she purchased her first women's Bible study.
 This marked the beginning of countless ten-week studies that often stretched into twenty weeks as she jotted down tough questions, additional Scripture, and witticisms along the sides of every page.
-A decade later, when her marriage came to an abrupt and brutal end, she couldn't help but wonder, Where's the Bible study for THIS?
-Little did she know the Father of creation had something in mind for Bible-study-girls gone wild with emotion.
+A decade later, when her marriage came to an abrupt and brutal end she couldn't help but wonder, Where's the resource for THIS?

-Her message is simple: "God does not minimize the circumstances that break our hearts.
+Her message is simple.
+"God does not minimize the circumstances that break our hearts.
 We do, when we deny Him access to the pain."
-Her mission is substantial: "We cannot overcome what we deny."
-Wendy has a unique way of showing women how to receive the counsel of a psychologist and couple it with the Written Word to foster the growth necessary for sustainable transformation.
+Her mission is substantial.
+"We cannot overcome what we deny."
+Wendy's communication style is well received in diverse faith communities; Catholic and Protestants, alike.